Joshuapavan/Joshuapavan/README.md

 ### 🎧 Current Focus
 - Working with DotNet, Angular, Spring Boot, Rails, Flutter, and ReactJS.
 - Building innovative full-stack applications.
-- Expanding knowledge in cloud technologies and AI.
+- Expanding knowledge in Cloud Technologies and AI.

 ### 🎯 Goals
 - Collaborating with other developers on impactful projects